UkoeHB/bevy_cobweb_ui/README.md

         // Converts Commands to UiBuilder<UiRoot>
         .ui_root()
         // Loads the scene "hello" from file "main.cob".
-        // This spawns new entities for the scene.
+        // New entities will be spawned for the scene.
         .load_scene(("main.cob", "hello"), &mut s);
 }
 ```